If you have Parkinson’s, you might have some concerns about how it will affect your ability to get out and about.

 Your car should not be wheel-clamped if you display a current Blue Badge, but the police may remove the vehicle if it is causing an obstruction.

 It is an offence to display a Blue Badge if the disabled person is not, or has not been, in the vehicle.
 This is unless the driver is on the way to collect a disabled person or has just dropped them off.

 The Blue Badge scheme applies throughout the UK, except for certain London boroughs (City of London, Westminster, Kensington and Chelsea, and part of Camden).
 These boroughs do have some parking concessions for Blue Badge holders, so contact them to find out more.

-Qualifying for a Blue Badge
+Do I Qualify for a Blue Badge?

 You may qualify for a Blue Badge automatically or through assessment.

 To automatically qualify for a Blue Badge you must:

 - be getting the higher rate mobility component of Disability Living Allowance